IPA-CAPSA: The Inter-Regional Visiting Psychoanalytic Scholars Fund

 15. CAPSA events will only be funded under the following criteria, which will be included in the approval letters:

-• CAPSA funds will be available to approved events for up to a year from the date of the approval letter.
+e) CAPSA funds will be available to approved events for up to a year from the date of the approval letter (except online events that must take place on or before 31 May in the year following approval).
 The funds do not necessarily need to be spent or claimed in the year in which they were approved.

 Collating and disseminating results of approved projects